ozguryazilimas/wp-postane/admin-menu-editor/readme.txt

 *Notes*
 * Instead of installing Admin Menu Editor in `mu-plugins`, you can also install it normally and then activate it globally via "Network Activate".
 However, this will make the plugin visible to normal users when it is inactive (e.g. during upgrades).
 * When Admin Menu Editor is installed in `mu-plugins` or activated via "Network Activate", only the "super admin" user can access the menu editor page.
 Other users will see the customized Dashboard menu, but be unable to edit it.
-* It is currently not possible to install Admin Menu Editor as both a normal and global plugin on the same site.

 == Screenshots ==